Wasaac/kayobe-config-docker/README.rst

     ├── Dockerfile
     ├── Jenkinsfile
     ├── docker-entrypoint.sh
+    ├── ansible.cfg

+If an `ansible.cfg` file already exists in the kayobe-config repo then this file will need to be merged.

 Don't forget to add and commit the changes to the branch you wish to deploy.